vslepakov/DevOpsHackEssentials/DevOpsHackChallenges.md

 |3.| Modify your repo to require a pull request to merge code into your master branch
 |4.| Modify your repo to require a Work Item linked to a pull request
 |5.| Configure your repo to require at least one of your colleagues as approver
 |6.| Create a new Branch.
 Check it out and modify code locally changing the displayed title of the Demo Website.
 Commit the change, then initiate and complete a pull request.
-Link a work item and follow the review process.
+Link a work item and follow the review process
 |7.| Investigate the history of the file committed following the trace from the work item
 |8.| Revisit this challenge after you have successfully created a Build definition and change the Branch Policie to also require a successful build.
-Create a Pull Request to see it working.
+Create a Pull Request to see it working

 # DevOps Challenge \#4 - Build Configuration for CI #
 In this challenge, you will set up a build definition for your project and configure it for continuous integration.